bcgsc/pori/docs/repos.md

     ![graphkb parser](./images/graph-icon_outline.svg)

     A package for parsing and recreating HGVS-like variant notation used in GraphKB.
-This is used by both the API and client applications.
-Try it out online with [RunKit](https://runkit.com/creisle/6083062ff39ff0001b93ea6f)
+Try it out online with [PlayCode](https://playcode.io/2586394), or on the Notation tab of the About section of the GraphKB client ([GraphKB client demo](https://pori-demo.bcgsc.ca/graphkb/about/notation); login instructions [here](./demo.md#graphkb)).

 - ### [GraphKB Schema](https://github.com/bcgsc/pori_graphkb_schema)

     ![graphkb schema](./images/pori-schema-overview.svg)

-    The GraphKB Schema package defines the vertex and edge classes in the DB.
-It is used as a dependency of both the API and client applications.
+    The GraphKB Schema package defines the data model, including the vertex and edge classes in the DB.
 </div>